 In Spring 2019, I co-organized the Workshop for Inclusive Teaching Practices with Paul Kruse and Katri Morgan, held at UNC-CH.
 I co-organized a second iteration of this workshop with Suzanne Crifo and Katherine Harris that ran virtually on December 5th, 2020.

 In Spring 2020, I was the UNC-CH Math Department’s COMAP MCM/ICM advisor.
 As part of my department’s contest involvement, I am helping to organize and lead a number of programming workshops and paper discussions for undergraduates.
 More information about our offerings that spring can be found at our SIAM student chapter’s website.
 I am organizing a second round of workshops for both SIMIODE's SCUDEM and COMAP's MCM/ICM competitions between Fall 2020 and Spring 2021.

-In Summer/Fall 2020 I co-organized a series of workshops on math modeling for high school students.
+In Summer/Fall 2020 I co-organized a series of workshops on math modeling for high school students at UNC-CH.
 Resources from these workshops can be found here.

 I served as a judge for SIMIODE's SCUDEM V 2020.